lodomo/lodomo.github.io/DevJournal.md

 for me, and feels like I'm giving a lot of control over to the library.

 I'm going back to writing my own functions so I get a better feel of how things are working.

+## Progress
+### March 6th 2025

+I've got the artwork done for the vertical version of my logo, and setup my profile picture to be where I want it.
+Not good progress today, but it works.

+I'm really happy with the scrolling checkerboard pattern.
+I need to figure out how I'm going to do the backgrounds for each section still.
+A lot more work to do in just 1 week!